pastyeyes/book-clubs-management-system/README.md

 - Repository layer should be behind a Controller layer that is imported into the endpoint layer
 - Controller layer handles the data transformation, and obtains the data from the repository.

+# Test remaining to be done
+- Integration Database
+- Unit BookRespository.getBookByTitle

 # Commands
 npm install express dotenv sequelize pg pg-hstore npm install --save-dev jest supertest sequelize-mock